LiorHaim/cephdemos/ceph-migration/README.md

 ## Conclusion

-We saw how we can take adventage of Ceph's portability, replication and self-healing mechanisms to create an harmonic cluster moving data between locations, servers and OSD backends without the customer even have to know we play we their data.
-We also saw how we can tune performance by using the `balancer` feature and how we can throttle the migration process to prevent cutsomers performance issued.
+We saw how we can take adventage of Ceph's portability, replication and self-healing mechanisms to create an harmonic cluster moving data between locations, servers and OSD backends without the customers even have to know that we have played we their data.
+We also saw how we can tune performance by using the `balancer` feature and how we can throttle the migration process to prevent cutsomers performance issues.
 Hope this article has convienced you that Ceph is more than just a complex distributed storage system.
 Hope you have enjoyed this article, see you next time :)